Site icon Bia review

 3. Cloudy

-Description: The Cloudy white balance setting adjusts for the cooler color temperature of overcast skies, which typically range from 6000K to 6500K.
+Description: The cloudy white balance setting sorts the exposure for cooler color temperature adjustment, as is the case with overcast skies, around 6000K to 6500K.

 Advantages: